The Daily Telegraph

 Dr Stephanie Kaye-Barrett, MD, FRCP, Consultant Physician and Rheumatologist

-To find out more information about Rheumatoid Arthritis please contact Dr Stephanie Barrett’s PA on 020 7730 8508 or use the contact details found here.
+To get a consultation, full examination and diagnosis from an experienced Consultant Rheumatologist, please contact Dr Stephanie Barrett’s PA on 020 7730 8508 or use the contact details found here.